microprediction/rediz/README.md

 ## REDIZ

-Used to create a public read, write permission-based shared remote database hosting live data at www.3za.org.
-Conveniences provided include history, subscription, delay and market-like mechanisms intended to facilitate collectivized short term prediction of public data.
-The instance at www.3za.org exposes public methods enumerated below via a combination of free and minimal cost APIs.
-The minimal cost APIs allow sponsors of prediction streams to pay for crowd-based prediction of public data of civic, scientific or commercial significance.
+Rediz is a Python package that provides for a shared, specialized use of Redis in the context of open, collective live data prediction.

+At www.3za.org it is used to create a public read, write permission-based shared remote database that anyone can publish data streams to for a fairly nominal cost (0.0001 USD per update).
+An update overwrites a value keyed by a name (a name being almost synonymous with with a URL).
+Every such update triggers the clearing of a so-called "nano-market": an extremely lightweight reward mechanism which distributes this tiny amount of money to owners of other data streams according to how accurately delayed versions of their data forecast the newly arriving data point.

 ### Publishing live data